-- 1. Consideration should be given to street design that encourages safer travel speeds.
-Speed management and traffic calming elements including, but not limited to, road diets, street trees, and narrowing of lane widths, should be considered where safe and appropriate. - Locations for safe street crossings should be considered throughout the length of a project.
-Design of those crossings should consider best practices that ensure high visibility and safety for people crossing the street in those locations. - 3.
-Street furniture, such as bike racks or benches, should be considered as part of all projects as long as they do not impede any user. - 4.
+- 1. Street furniture, such as bike racks, benches or mobility hubs, should be considered as part of all projects, where appropriate, as long as they do not impede any user. - 2.
 Project sponsors should consider including street trees and landscape components, with careful analysis of tree species, site, and design considerations.
 Considerations should include, but are not limited to, providing adequate space for tree roots to grow and selecting trees that require less maintenance and do not inhibit the movement of people using adjacent sidewalks or pathways. - a.
 Any project that requires removal of existing trees as part of construction should provide an equal or greater number of replacement trees. - Each project design should be coordinated with appropriate access management strategies.
-Access management strategies should consider the placement of sidewalks and ramps to eliminate sight distance issues. - 6.
-Although this policy focuses primarily on the engineering aspects of roadway projects, the project sponsor should provide education, encouragement, and equitable enforcement strategies during and after the project.
-The education component should include government officials, developers, the public, and other relevant parties. - 7.
-While this policy focuses on transportation, local governments should review their related policies, regulations, and standards to ensure that they are complementary to the development of Complete Streets.
-This includes land use and zoning policies, as well as building design and development standards, etc. - 8.
+Access management strategies should consider the placement of sidewalks and ramps to eliminate sight distance issues. - 4.
+Although this policy focuses primarily on the engineering aspects of roadway projects, the project sponsor should provide education, engagement, encouragement, and equitable enforcement strategies during and after the project.
+The education component should include government officials, developers, the public, and other relevant parties.

+- 5. While this policy focuses on transportation, local governments should review their related policies, regulations, and standards to ensure that they are complementary to the development of Complete Streets.
+This includes land use and zoning policies, as well as building design and development standards, etc. - 6.
 Local agencies should regularly update transportation design standards and procedures, and coordinate with partners to ensure compatibility in those standards and procedures throughout the region.
-Agencies should also regularly train staff on any updates to the standards and procedures so that they can adhere to them appropriately. - 9.
-Local governments are encouraged to adopt their own Complete Streets policies, consistent with this regional policy and federal and state design standards.
-State governments should work with the local Metropolitan Planning Organizations to ensure consistency in polices at the state, regional, and local level.
+Agencies should also regularly train staff on any updates to the standards and procedures so that they can adhere to them appropriately. - Local governments are encouraged to adopt their own Complete Streets policies, consistent with this regional policy and federal and state design standards.
+State governments should work with the local Metropolitan Planning Organizations to ensure consistency in policies at the state, regional, and local level.